Dark-Passenger/2048.cpp/README.md

 ## To-Do:
 - [x] Add start menu [19/04/2018]
 - [x] Save highscore / score [21/04/2018]
+- [ ] Move to c++17
-- [ ] ~~Save a game state and play from a saved game state~~ *(Abandoned indefinitely)*
+- [ ] Save a game state into a file and load and play from saved state.
 - [ ] ~~AI~~ *(Abandoned indefinitely)*

-## Setup Instructions
-The game and code is natively made to run on the GNU/Linux platform, but cross-platform compatibility for Windows has been added too.

 ### Requirements:
-* g++ or gcc compiler
+* a mordern version of gcc or msvc (2017 or above).
-* Linux, macOS OR Windows with a working terminal (Cygwin or Git bash is recommended for Windows)
+* Linux, macOS or Windows (cygwin or git bash) with a working terminal.

 ### Instructions:
 1. Open your terminal in your preferred directory and clone this project: